Sigma 20mm f1.4 Art review

 In my test I’ll be comparing Sigma’s newest model to Nikon’s AF-S Nikkor 20mm f1.8G from October 2014 to give you an impression on what’s the state of the art in large aperture 20mm lenses.
 I also put in comparisons with the Tamron SP 15-30/2.8 Di VC HSM for good measure.
 All lenses were tested on a 36MP Nikon D810 body.

-PS - don't forget you can support my work next time you order anything at Amazon, B&H or Adorama by first clicking through to them using the following links.
-It works for anything you order at any time, or alternatively you could treat me to a coffee!
-Buy the Sigma 20mm f1.4 Art at B&H, Amazon USA, Adorama, Amazon UK or Amazon DE.
-Thanks for your support!
+PS – don’t forget you can support my work next time you order anything at Amazon, B&H or Adorama by first clicking through to them using the links above and in the sidebar.
+It works for anything you order at any time – thanks for your support!